ciceklab/DeepND/README.md

 ```
 This command will run the main function of the DeepND which sorts gold standard gene lists, creates randomized masks for the cross-validation, initializes the model and starts training.

 After each training, the best model is saved as a ".pth" file to reproduce results later on and to enable more advanced trainin procedures (such as transfer learning) if needed.
-Before each trial, the allocated and cached GPU memory is reported so that you monitor and adjust your inputs according to your own compuatational units limitations.
+Before each trial, the allocated and cached GPU memory is reported so that you monitor and adjust your inputs according to your own computer's limitations.

 An example terminal output of the main process would be as follows.